caioproft/BankSpringReactFrontEnd/README.md

 ## API integration

-If you want to use this project with their API, access the repository bellow and fallow the READM.md
+If you want to use this project with their API, access the repository bellow and follow the READM.md

 ### https://github.com/caioproft/BankSpringReact